 By the way, a quick note on the sesame oil – be sure to use regular, untoasted sesame oil for frying the chicken.
 The darker colored toasted sesame oil has a much lower smoke point and can turn bitter if cooked too long on high heat.

-Oh, and any ingredients you have leftover can be used to make some more takeout-inspired recipes we have on the blog!
-Recipe such as this general tso shrimp, firecracker shrimp, shrimp lo mein, and low carb chicken stir-fry.
+Oh, and any ingredients you have left over can be used to make some more takeout-inspired recipes we have on the blog!
+Recipes such as this general tso shrimp, firecracker shrimp, shrimp lo mein, and my all-time favorite, orange chicken.

 How To MAKE Empress Chicken LESS SPICY